My sons, like many 4 and 5-year-olds, can't get enough of animals and animal science.

 You name the animal, they are curious and want to learn more…

-I love Steve and I love all his work.
+I love Steve Spangler and I love all his work.
 Seriously, he is an amazing resource, but I wasn't about to fill quart-sized plastic bags with shortening.
 I could see the shortening smeared on the bathroom mirror, on my sensory seeking son's legs, arms, and face.

 Don't get me wrong, I am all for messes but not on this particular day.
-I knew there had to be another way to get to animal science experiment that would satisfy my sons' tactile desires and my hope to keep the shortening off our furniture.
+I knew there had to be another way to get to an animal science experiment that would satisfy my sons' tactile desires and my hope to keep the shortening off our furniture.

 Animal Science Experiment

 - Two plastic bags (the animal skin)

 - Two ice cubes (the cold)

 - Place the shortening in the palm of your child's hand